On this page

 Click the "Create" button to be taken to the Page Constructor to start editing your blog post.

 📝 All of these fields are available for editing later in the page builder.
 The page builder’s side panel also contains a switcher to hide the post Author’s name if desired.

-4. Within the page constructor, you can build out your blog post using the same set of page blocks and settings that is available for pages!
+4. Within the page builder, you can build out your blog post using the same set of page blocks and settings that is available for pages!

 There’s also an ability to manipulate a post’s publish date through the Settings ( ⚙️) > Publish Date section of the left-side panel of the page builder.
-The publish date determines the order that the blog posts are listed on the blog homepage, by most recently published listed first.
+The publish date determines the order that the blog posts are listed on the blog homepage, by most recently published date listed first.
 The default value is “Current” which populates the current date as the post’s publish date.
 The other option is "Custom" which allows you to set any custom date instead:

 Don’t forget to upload a Post Thumbnail image as well.
 The file size for a post thumbnail is limited to 1 MB.
 The recommended thumbnail image dimensions are 280x150 px: